PlanterApp/planter_blog/content/posts/samanthas-summer-garden-journal/index.md

 ![Woman in rows of lavender about to bloom](https://4w1qaaek5t.ucarecd.net/a371e075-29bd-4b9e-ab06-532b3cffe024/-/crop/2316x1756/0,866/-/preview/lavender2025.JPEG "The bees had a buffet of 6 varieties of lavender to choose from")

+### Speaking of Wildlife

+I've been actively trying to invite more wildlife into my garden lately by doing some of the things mentioned in [this post ](https://blog.planter.garden/posts/plan-a-wildlife-garden/) that I put together.
+I have a lot of birds that help keep the bug population down.
+Ladybugs are all over my dill plants this summer, helping to control the aphids.
+My birdhouses have been at full capacity with the next generation hatching along.
+One animal I'm not too thrilled to welcome is a gopher.
+It's been pushing around some of my plants.
+I haven't done anything to control it because it hasn't been too bothersome.
+But I'm hoping he packs up and moves along soon.
+I am guessing that won't be the case though.
+I was delighted to see a family of skunks in my field but then remembered that skunks love honey and will break into hives.
+Luckily, it seems they were just passing through and they haven't caused any trouble.

 ### Looking Forward

 Going into fall, I've been clearing out some old spring plants and planting a few fall crops like carrots and lettuce.
 My fall crops never tend to do that well; they tend to be small plants by the time the frost arrives.
 Some things I overwinter, like carrots and kale.